Admission for Fall 2015

 The School of Nursing receives applications for admission and most applicant credentials for the DNP program exclusively through the Nursing Central Application Service (NursingCAS), provided by the American Association of Colleges of Nursing (AACN).

-The application for Fall 2015 admission is available through NursingCAS from October 15, 2014 through May 1, 2015.
+The application for Fall 2015 admission is available through NursingCAS through May 1, 2015.
 Applications are considered on a rolling basis until all spaces in the entering class are filled and an appropriate wait list of alternate candidates is formed.
 Therefore, candidates are encouraged to begin the application process as soon as possible.

 Selected candidates will be invited to one of the following Friday interview days:

 November 14, 2014 - January 9, 2015 - February 6, 2015 - March 20, 2015 - April 10, 2015 - May 15, 2015

 To learn more about the Doctor of Nursing Practice (DNP) at Belmont University, please plan to attend an upcoming Information Session:

 RSVP by clicking the appropriate link above.